 We like to celebrate the successes of students as well as share with our school community the many and varied activities of our students.
-For this reason, photos of students are published in school newsletters, in our Community Newsletter, Hauraki Herald and other publications.
+For this reason, photos of students are published in our community newsletter, local newspapers and other publications.
 We require the consent of parents / students to use photos for this purpose.
 Please refer to the enrolment form.